2022–23 Saudi First Division League: Teams

 A total of 18 teams are contesting the league, including 12 sides from the 2021–22 season, the three promoted teams from the Second Division and the three relegated sides from the Pro League.

 The first club to be relegated to the First Division League was Al-Hazem following a 5–2 defeat away to Al-Ettifaq on 21 May.
 Al-Hazem were relegated after just one year in the top flight.
 This was their second relegation in three years.
 Both Al-Ahli and Al-Faisaly were relegated following on the final day of the season.
 Al-Ahli were relegated following a 0–0 away draw with Al-Shabab.
 Al-Ahli were relegated for the first time in their history while Al-Faisaly were relegated after 12 consecutive seasons in the top flight.

 The first club to be promoted was Al-Arabi who were promoted following a 1–0 home win against Al-Rawdhah on 30 March 2022.
 On 31 March 2022, Al-Qaisumah became the second side to be promoted following a 2–1 win over Al-Nairyah.
 The third and final club to be promoted was Al-Riyadh, who were promoted following a 3–2 aggregate win over Al-Taraji in the promotion play-offs.

 Al-Arabi were crowned champions after defeating Al-Qaisumah 1–0 to win their second title and first since 1986.

-Al-Arabi return to the First Division League after an absence of 27 years.
-They return to the league for the first time since the 1994–95 season and will play in their 9th overall season.
-Al-Qaisumah return after an absence of three seasons and will play in their 4th overall season in the First Division League.
-Al-Riyadh return after an absence of six seasons and will play in their 18th overall season in the First Division League.
+Al-Arabi returned to the First Division League after an absence of 27 years.
+They returned to the league for the first time since the 1994–95 season and would play in their 9th overall season.
+Al-Qaisumah returned after an absence of three seasons and would play in their 4th overall season in the First Division League.
+Al-Riyadh returned after an absence of six seasons and would play in their 18th overall season in the First Division League.